 - The GDPR broadens the definition of personal data and sensitive data. - Personal data now expressly includes an identification number, location data, and online identifier.
-Sensitive personal data includes genetic data and biometric data. - Data concerning criminal convictions is no longer classified as sensitive data, but it continues to benefit from special protection. - Pseudonymisation is a privacyenhancing technique where directly identifying data is held separately and securely from processed data to ensure non-attribution.
-Although pseudonymisation can reduce risks to the data subjects, it is not alone sufficient to exempt data from the scope of the GDPR. - Anonymised data is not considered to be personal data.
+Sensitive personal data includes genetic data and biometric data. - Data concerning criminal convictions is no longer classified as sensitive data, but it continues to benefit from special protection. - Data that has been pseudonymised may fall outside the scope of the definition of personal data, depending on how difficult it is to attribute the pseudonym to a particular individual. - Anonymised data is not considered to be personal data.